niklaslorenz/code-assist.nvim/README.md

 ## TODO

+- [ ] Conversation length management
+  - [ ] Conversation token length tracking
+  - [ ] Make sure that the system message is not truncated
 - [x] Define location for user issued requests to the conversation manager
   - > ui/interactions.lua
   - Handles global and window keymap actions